argoproj/argo-events/docs/tutorials/06-circuit-and-switch.md

 # Circuit and Switch

-In previous sections, you have been dealing with just a single dependency.
-But in many cases, you want to wait for multiple events to occur and then trigger a resource which means you need a mechanism to determine which triggers to execute based on set of different event dependencies.
+In the previous sections, you have been dealing with just a single dependency.
+But, in many cases, you want to wait for multiple events to occur and then trigger a resource which means you need a mechanism to determine which triggers to execute based on set of different event dependencies.
 This mechanism is supported through `Circuit` and `Switch`.